Skip site navigation (1)Skip section navigation (2)

 PORTABILITY

-of the AT&T curses implementations, in that the echo bit is cleared
+curses implementations, in that the echo bit is cleared when curses

-when curses initializes the terminal state.
-BSD curses differed from
+initializes the terminal state.
+BSD curses differed from this

-this slightly; it left the echo bit on at initialization, but the BSD
+slightly; it left the echo bit on at initialization, but the BSD raw

-raw call turned it off as a side-effect.
-For best portability, set
+call turned it off as a side effect.
+For best portability, set echo or

-echo or noecho explicitly just after initialization, even if your pro-
+noecho explicitly just after initialization, even if your program re-

-requesting raw input wants a clean (ideally 8-bit clean) connection
+put wants a clean (ideally, 8-bit clean) connection that the operating

 current terminal description.
 If the terminal description includes ex-